phstc/phstc.github.com/_posts/2011-01-02-new-gem-with-bundler-sample-rakefile.md

 ---
 layout: post
-title: New Gem with Bundler - Sample Rakefile
+title: "New Gem with Bundler - Sample Rakefile"
 ---

 This post is an extension of the Ryan Bates post [New Gem with Bundler](http://railscasts.com/episodes/245-new-gem-with-bundler).